There is someone lies dead in the bushes,

 insane by being as slow as he was tall.

-round the town until she spotted
+around the busy town until she spotted

-our white house; that's when my troubles
+our small white house, and that is when my troubles

-slowly started to unfurl.
+and tribulations started to unfurl.

 I was arrested, and since then I've rotted